Nisha318/Splunk-Projects/README.md

 <li> <b> Collaboration:</b> Splunk enables better collaboration among security analysts and stakeholders by providing a centralized platform to share and discuss incident-related data and findings.</li>
 </ul>

-#Splunk's capabilities make it a valuable tool for security incident handling, enabling quicker detection, efficient investigation, and effective response to security incidents.
-However, it's essential to properly configure and tune Splunk for security use cases and ensure that the right security measures are in place to protect the Splunk environment itself from potential threats.
+/*Splunk's capabilities make it a valuable tool for security incident handling, enabling quicker detection, efficient investigation, and effective response to security incidents.
+However, it's essential to properly configure and tune Splunk for security use cases and ensure that the right security measures are in place to protect the Splunk environment itself from potential threats.*/